Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Main results

 The response surface of \eqref{eq:response_simple_example} is shown in Figure \ref{fig:trees_simple_example} in the top middle plot.
 We consider the population case, where we have full access to the joint distribution $P(X,Y)$, that is, we have access to an unlimited amount of data ($n = \infty$).
 When we apply the RF algorithm as in Section \ref{subsec:RFalgorithm}, then for each individual tree in the forest the root node either splits on feature $X_1$ or on feature $X_2$.
 Since $X_1$ and $X_2$ are completely symmetric in the distribution $P(X,Y)$, thus, if the RF algorithm grows more and more trees, in the limit, half of them will split on $X_1$ at the root node and half of them split on $X_2$ at the root node.
-Furthermore, as the split threshold for every node in the tree maximizes impurity decrease, the split will be at $0.5$ for any of the two features.
+For infinite data, this 50/50 split is introduced by the CART algorithm since the two splits have identical decreases of impurities.
+Furthermore, the split at any node will be at $0.5$ for any of the two features, since the two splits corresponding to $X_1 \leq 0.5$ and $X_2 \leq 0.5$ maximize the impurity decrease given infinite data.
 This is illustrated in Figure \ref{fig:trees_simple_example}, where the left bottom figure shows a tree which splits on feature $X_1$ at the root node and the right bottom figure shows a tree which splits on feature $X_2$ at the root node.
 As each tree in RF grows to purity, when the root node splits at feature $X_1$, then for the path of the tree which follows the $(1, +1)$ direction, that is, the $X_1 > 0.5$ direction, the tree will stop growing, as the respective response surface is already constant.
 However, for the path of the tree which follows the $(1, -1)$ direction, that is, the $X_1 \leq 0.5$ direction, the tree will further split on the remaining feature $X_2$.
+Then the tree will stop because the node reaches purity.
 Thus, we conclude that the forest consists of exactly the two different trees shown in Figure \ref{fig:trees_simple_example} and in the limit, where the number of trees grows to infinity, each of the two trees appears equally often.